Katya Elise Henry Exposes Entire Backside & Ample Assets In Skimpy Leopard-Print Bikini

 Katya Elise Henry stunned her 7.8 million Instagram followers in her most recent post.
-The photo featured her in a skimpy leopard-print bikini that allowed her to flaunt her well-known curvy figure and ample assets.
+The photo featured her in a skimpy leopard-print bikini that flaunted her well-known curvy figure and ample assets.

-The fitness influencer put her sexy physique on full display with the revealing bikini.
 The top featured triangle cups with underwire that pushed up her breasts and exposed her insane cleavage.
 The swimsuit also had thin straps that fit securely around her tanned and toned shoulders.
 The bottoms were a thong-style cut, allowing her to display her entire backside in two of the three pictures.
 The waistband of the garment was very thin, and the sides were pulled up above her curvy hips.

 Katya accessorized with a gold chain around her neck that had a cross at the end of it, as well as a gold bracelet and large hoop earrings.